vaishak101/citaz/README.md

 # Citaz Bank

-## A Minimalistically designed website for Vaishak Nair 's portfolio
+## A Minimalistic designed website for Vaishak Nair 's portfolio

 #### Demo project for portfolio